fpgmaas/cookiecutter-poetry/docs/index.md

 cookiecutter https://github.com/fpgmaas/cookiecutter-poetry.git
 ```

-Then run the following commands, replacing `<project-name>`, with the
-name that you also gave the Github repository and
+Create a repository on GitHub, and then run the following commands, replacing `<project-name>`, with the name that you gave the Github repository and
 `<github_author_handle>` with your Github username.

 ``` bash